theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/gnostic-christianity/part-1/index.md

     - "When did you first feel the spark awaken in your life?"
     - "What would you say to Sophia if she stood before you now?"
   footer: "Share your reflections using <strong>#TheGnosticKey</strong> and tag <strong>@thegnostickey</strong>.
 Your words might become the flame that awakens another."

+community:
+  topicId: "gnostic-christianity"
+  pageId: "the-great-return-afterlife-season-1-gnostic-christianity-part-1"
+  label: "Discuss this Scroll in the TGK Community"

 glossary:
   subtitle: "Decode the hidden language of rebellion, remembrance, and revelation."